You are here: Home > Books > About Thoreau > Literary Perspectives

 Paper Back, 6 x 9 inch format, 218 pp.

-Thoreauviana: Original Articles about Henry David Thoreau and his beloved Concord - Wayne T. Dilts The Spiritual Journal of Henry David Thoreau - Malcolm Clemens Young What Would Henry Do?
-Essays for the 21st Century (Volume I) - Thoreau Farm Trust
+Thoreauviana: Original Articles about Henry David Thoreau and his beloved Concord - Wayne T. Dilts The Spiritual Journal of Henry David Thoreau - Malcolm Clemens Young Thoreau's God - Richard Higgins

 The Spiritual Journal of Henry David Thoreau - Malcolm Clemens Young